Strength Training for Cyclists

 Including this type of workout in your exercise routine will improve your ability to function in day-to-day life.
 Consistent strength training can help you maintain your body’s vitality and proficiency in a movement that tends to dwindle as we age.

 A whole, comprehensive exercise routine, encompassing both strength and cardiorespiratory activity, adds up to greater benefits as either type would bring on its own.
 This means that any cyclists who can supplement their rides with some time spent strength training will be much better off and avoid common issues such as low back pain.

-In this article, we cover the different types, and benefits, of resistance training, followed by key exercises for cyclists.
+In this article, you’ll learn what muscles are used while cycling, but we cover the different types, and benefits, of resistance training, followed by key exercises for cyclists.

 Lastly, we address a couple of potential issues and answer some frequently asked questions.